-- 6. The Dean of Student Affairs and Enrollment Management or Director of Teaching, Learning, and Technology may re-evaluate approved accommodations as needed. - a) Should the environment of the college change, accommodations will be assessed as needed. - b) Students will be notified of any necessary changes to their accommodations to remain in compliance with college policies. - 7.
+- 6. The student success coordinator or director of teaching, learning and technology may re-evaluate approved accommodations as needed. - a) Should the environment of the college change, accommodations will be assessed as needed. - b) Students will be notified of any necessary changes to their accommodations to remain in compliance with college policies. - 7.
 The student will be responsible for notifying faculty of approved accommodations.
-The student should provide the faculty with a letter of approved accommodation during the first week of the term.
+The student should provide the faculty with the letter of approved accommodation during the first week of the term.
 If accommodations are requested during the term the faculty should be notified as soon as the accommodations are approved with an understanding that accommodations approved after the start of the term are not applicable to previous course activities or applicable course activities occurring without enough notice to make the accommodation. - 8.
 If an otherwise qualified student with a disability rejects a reasonable accommodation, aid, service, opportunity, or benefit that is necessary to enable the student to perform the essential functions of the program, the student is not considered a qualified individual with a disability. - 9.
 Students can appeal an accommodation decision to the dean of student affairs. - 10.
 Students who feel they have been discriminated against or who wish to appeal a decision of accommodation beyond the dean of student affairs should consult the Complaints and Academic Appeals policy to be informed of steps that can be taken to address these concerns. - B. The Accommodating Special Needs policy and procedure will be reviewed bi-annually.